mouuff/simple-getch/README.md

 Usable functions are now in getch.h

 TODO:
-rewrite history functions (for now the behavior is not have most people would expect)
+rewrite history functions (for now the behavior is not what most people would expect)